john-sprague/portfolio-john-sprague/system-design/api-design/foundations.md

 ---

-**On Site**
+### 3. On Site 1: Verifying a Resource's Existence

-1. What path or method would you use for writing an endpoint for verifying a resource's existence?
+`What path or method would you use for writing an endpoint for verifying a resource's existence?`

-2. Explain the difference between api.site.com and site.com/api

-3. Can you make a POST request idempotent?

-Below are comprehensive answers for both questions:

----

-### 3. Verifying a Resource's Existence

 **Path/Method Approach:**